Read the land and the relief

 #long-term · #sustainability · #garden-evolution

-The structure sets the framework.
+The structure sets the framework — space for the plants.